-The 1.25 ha (3.1-ac.) study site is located on the existing ERCO property and has previously received one biosolids application, as described above (Production Treatments).
-A replicated treatment design was used to determine the effect of three tree densities (0, 716, and 1062 trees per ha) and three deep row biosolid application rates; 4485 kg N/ha, 8971 kg N/ha, and 13456 kg N/ha (4,000, 8,000 and 12,000 lbs.
+The 1.3 ha (3.1-ac.) study site is located on the existing ERCO property and has previously received one biosolids application, as described above (Production Treatments).
+A replicated treatment design was used to determine the effect of three tree densities: 0, 716, and 1074 trees per hectare (0, 290, and 430 trees per acre) and three deep row biosolid application rates: 4,400, 8,800, and 13,200 kg N per hectare (4,000, 8,000 and 12,000 lbs.
 N per acre) on water quality and tree production.
-Unlike past application rates, which were based solely on biosolids weight, the experimental rates are expressed in pounds of nitrogen per acre per year.
-The application rate of biosolids in units of dry tons per acre required to meet these nitrogen targets will depend on the N content of the biosolids used.
+Unlike past application rates, which were based solely on biosolids weight, the experimental rates are expressed inkilograms of nitrogen per hectare per year (pounds of nitrogen per acre per year).
+The application rate of biosolids in units of dry Megagrams per hectare (dry tons per acre) required to meet these nitrogen targets will depend on the N content of the biosolids used.